10 Best Forex Brokers in the USA That Accept Us Clients (Top List 2026)

 Eligible for USA Traders?Yes

-Trading PlatformsTrader Workstation and IBKR Desktop.
+Trading PlatformsTrader Workstation (TWS), Client Portal, IBKR Mobile

 Demo AccountYes